-Home / Charge vs Credit Card: Pros, Cons, and Key Comparisons
+Home / Charge Card vs Credit Card: Pros, Cons, and Key Comparisons

-Charge vs Credit Card: Pros, Cons, and Key Comparisons
+Charge Card vs Credit Card: Pros, Cons, and Key Comparisons

-In contrast, a credit card lets you carry a balance and pay over time, though interest adds up quickly.
+A traditional credit card lets you carry a balance and make a minimum payment.
+You’ll pay interest on what’s left.

-For example, if you use a charge card to book a $3,000 flight, the full amount comes due in your next billing cycle.
+For example, if you use a charge card to book a flight, you’ll owe the full amount next month.
+With a credit card, you can split it up, but interest adds on unless you pay the full statement balance.

 Here’s a quick overview of the key differences between charge vs. credit card: